intuition-dev/mbMobile/B-M/docs/phonegap.md

    In Kobiton.com, start a 'device'.
 Upload the app

-   In browser: Monitor you jsconsole.com.
+   In browser: Monitor you console.re.
 ```

 Once you have this working, you can load some resource with a relative path in your initial page.